5 Journaling Exercises to Get to Know Yourself a Lot Better

 4. Write a Letter

 In this journaling exercise, you’ll write a letter that supposedly you will never send.
 You can write the letter to yourself, to a friend, to a relative, to someone in your past, or to any significant person in your life.
 Say whatever you want to say to that person, without judging your own words or thoughts.
 This exercise can be very cathartic because our mental health habits are not formed in a vacuum but in relations to others.
-Writing the letter can also uncover triggering mechanisms that explain why you might react a certain way.
+Writing the letter can also uncover patterns that explain why you might react a certain way.

 5. Use Sentence Starters for Self-Discovery